deifactor/lost-purpose/frontend/src/components/About.md

 with her permission, as Silicon Dawn deviates significantly from Rider-Waite-Smith interpretations.

+the Neon Moon deck is by [Pixel Occult](http://www.neonmoontarot.com/), and is also used with explicit permission. the colors work *really* well with the asciifier, and i'm happy that the creator was cool enough to let me use them :)

 the asciifying process is done using [a program i wrote myself](https://github.com/deifactor/ascender). it's done entirely automatically; i'm sure that you could hand-tune the characters to produce